braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/in-app_messaging/overview.md

 ---
 nav_title: Overview
 page_order: 0
 platform: Android
-description: "This article covers in-app messaging, when to best use it, in addition to several great use cases."
+description: "This article covers Android in-app messaging, when to best use it, in addition to several great use cases."
+channel:
+  - in-app messages

 ---
 # In-App Messages